exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/00_Introduction/02_Minimum Viable Program/index.md

 func main() {
     fmt.Println("This is a teeny tiny Go program!")
 }

+/* By the way,
+   Go allows us to have multi-line comments like this.
+Nice :)
+*/
 ```

 Now that you've got your first Go program running, let's really get started...